LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 Some argue that a type safe DSL is better since all your queries are checked by the compiler.
 Unfortunately the compiler check your queries based on a MetaModel definition that you often write yourself by ‘mapping’ your data structure to the database schema.

 And there are no guarantees at all that this MetaModel is correct.
-Even if the compiler says that you code and your queries are correctly typed, it can still miserably fail at runtime because of a mismatch in your actual database definition.
+Even if the compiler says that your code and your queries are correctly typed, it can still miserably fail at runtime because of a mismatch in your actual database definition.

 #### Take Control of your SQL code